danielrcollins1/Arena/README.md

 to determine how many fighters represent a matched challenge against each monster in the database (i.e., closest to a 50/50 victory chance).
-Output is the balanced number of fighters at each level, and a suggested Equivalent Hit Dice (EHD) which can be used for balancing and experience purposes.
+Output is the balanced number of fighters at each level, and a suggested Equivalent Hit Dice (EHD) value which can be used for balancing and experience purposes.

 MARSHAL -- Creates random bands of men as encountered in the wilderness